-SecureFX for Windows, Mac, and Linux is a flexible, secure file transfer application with advanced features like site synchronization and automation to help web designers and network administrators streamline everyday tasks.
-Delivering strong security with SFTP, SCP, and SSL-based protocols, as well as legacy FTP support, SecureFX is the tool you can rely on to finish tough jobs connecting to many different servers, resuming multi-file transfers, and getting through network proxies and firewalls.
-An easy-to-learn tabbed interface gets you up and running quickly without sacrificing powerful capabilities such as remote editing.
-Establish a secure connection, then drag and drop files to and from the server and your desktop, Windows Explorer, and other applications, or queue up files in the file transfer queue.
-Relentless file transfers automatically reconnect and resume when connections are broken.
-Authentication options include public-key, X.509, and Kerberos v5.
-SecureFX site synchronization handles upload, download, and true mirroring transfers.
-Filter your file selection with wildcard support, and store commonly used configurations in the synchronize database for quick recall.
-Named sessions and named firewalls allow you to save session and firewall preferences for future use.
+SecureFX for Windows, Mac, and Linux is a secure file transfer client with advanced features like site synchronization and automation to help network administrators and web designers streamline everyday tasks.
+Delivering strong security with SFTP, SCP, and SSL-based protocols, as well as legacy FTP, SecureFX is the tool you can rely on for tough jobs connecting to multiple servers, resuming multi-file transfers, and getting through network proxies and firewalls.
+An easy-to-learn tabbed interface and dockable session manager gets you up and running quickly.
+Establish a secure connection, then drag and drop files to and from the server and your desktop or other applications (Windows only).
+The SFXCL command-line utility (Windows and Linux only) allows fully-automated, unattended file transfers.
+Relentless transfers automatically reconnect and resume when connections are broken.
+Authentication options include password, keyboard interactive, public-key, X.509, and Kerberos v5.
+Site synchronization handles upload, download, and true mirroring.
+Filter a file selection with wildcard support, and store configurations in the synchronize database for quick recall.
+Named sessions and firewalls let you to save preferences for future use.
+A personal data folder provides separate storage of logon information so that other configuration data can be stored on a network drive or in the cloud for use on different systems or sharing with colleagues.
 A 30-day, fully-functional evaluation includes access to technical support.
-Update information: SecureFX 7.1 introduces support for Mac and Linux, with the same advanced capabilities as SecureFX for Windows.
-Integration with SecureCRT saves time with the ability to share sessions and settings.
-Also new is a dependent session option so you can connect to a jump host before connecting to other sessions.